mallarapuharishpov-sys/sql-data-warehouse-project/README.md

 ### data warehose and analytics project using sql server

-i am creating my firt repository with the help of data with barra
+i am creating my  repository with the help of data with barra